ABET Program

 Student Outcomes

-The Department of Nuclear Engineering has designed its curriculum and advising to ensure the graduating students achieve eleven key outcomes.
+The Department of Nuclear Engineering has designed its curriculum and advising to ensure the graduating students achieve seven key outcomes.

 Graduates of the Department of Nuclear Engineering's undergraduate program will have:

-To ensure that we achieve these key outcomes, every NE course has a clearly defined set of outcomes that overlap the eleven listed above.
+To ensure that we achieve these key outcomes, every NE course has a clearly defined set of outcomes that overlap the seven listed above.

-The table below shows which NE required and elective courses satisfy each of the eleven NE educational outcomes.
+The table below shows which NE required and elective courses satisfy each of the seven NE educational outcomes.

 Course(s)